Ask a question

 Yacht Arrival in Marina: The Clipper Race Team will meet the yacht as soon as it is tied up in the marina and run the crew through the practicalities for that marina and stopover.
 A team photo will also be taken and the skipper and members of crew will be interviewed by both the Clipper Race Communications Team and media outlets.
 This should take around 20 minutes.

 Customs and Immigration: The customs and immigration process will depend on what country the port is in.
 It could be either a face-to-face passport check on board the yacht, or a meeting with customs and immigration officers at another location.
 The yacht may also be searched for restricted items which can add time to the process.
-This should take between 20 and 60 minutes.
+This usually takes between 20 and 60 minutes.

 Welcome Ceremony: Certain ports will put on a welcome ceremony for each yacht arrival, which could include the crew being paraded and officially welcomed by dignitaries, and / or entertained by local cultural acts.
 After it concludes, your loved one will be able to join you for the long-awaited hugs and kisses.